Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Cross-model Fairness: A New Notion of Algorithmic Fairness in Machine Learning

-To the best of our knowledge such considerations found limited recognition in fairness literature -- albeit they have been reported in machine learning~\cite{marx2020predictive} -- therefore our findings aim to establish solid foundations and provide initial analysis of \emph{individual fairness under model multiplicity}~\cite{breiman2001statistical}.
-With an abundance of predictive pipelines composed of diverse data processing techniques and model families, deriving bounds on the least and most favourable treatment of each individual in a dedicated \emph{fairness} validation data set may be infeasible.
-Understanding the stability of each prediction under certain modelling assumptions could nonetheless enhance, or even guarantee, fairness, trustworthiness and accountability of important data-driven decisions, or hand them over to a human supervisor when necessary.
-Such a purview encourages incorporating various selection heuristics and criteria that account for properties beyond predictive performance; e.g., overall complexity or coverage of a model may be considered to increase the likelihood of its uniqueness, and classification with a reject/abstain option can be adopted to avoid individually unfair predictions~\cite{chow1957optimum,chow1970optimum}.
-Another possible research question concerns cases where only relatively few classifiers that exhibit a given level of performance present an individual with a favourable outcome.
+Such observations ought to encourage developers of predictive models to implement various selection heuristics and criteria that account for properties beyond predictive performance~\citep{black2022model}; e.g., overall complexity or coverage of a model may be considered to increase the likelihood of its uniqueness, and classification with a reject or abstain option can be adopted to mitigate inconsistent predictions across a collection of models~\cite{chow1957optimum,chow1970optimum}.
+Another concern are cases where only relatively few classifiers that exhibit a given level of performance present an individual with a favourable outcome.
 For example, consider such a curated ensemble of predictive models taking the role of jurors where an overwhelming majority offers the less desirable decision.
 While the unfavourable ratio can be ignored with just a single model creating a precedent for a positive prediction, accounting for the proportion of classifiers and individual reasons for their respective outputs may provide important insights.
+However, with an abundance of predictive pipelines composed of diverse data processing techniques and model families, deriving bounds on the least and most favourable treatment of each individual within a dedicated \emph{fairness} validation data set may be impractical or even infeasible.
+Understanding the stability of each prediction under certain modelling assumptions -- even if limited to an empirical analysis -- could nonetheless enhance, or even guarantee, fairness, trustworthiness, accountability and robustness of important data-driven decisions, or delegate them to a human supervisor if deemed necessary.